1.2.10 Energy Supplement (ES) - Description

 ES rate during temporary absence from Australia

-ES is also only paid to an individual for the first 6 weeks of an overseas absence, or in respect of an FTB child for the first 6 weeks of the child's absence.
+ES is also only paid to an individual for the first 6 weeks of an absence from Australia (1.1.A.10), or in respect of an FTB child for the first 6 weeks of the child's absence.